 What is the Post-9/11 GI Bill?

-If you served in the military after September 10, 2001, you may be eligible for Post-9/11 GI Bill benefits.
+If you have served on active duty for at least 90 days since Sept.
+10, 2001, you are eligible for Post-9/11 GI Bill benefits — whether you’re still in the military or have already separated with an honorable discharge.
 The amount of time you spent on active duty determines the percentage of total benefits you can receive.

 - 100 percent: 36 months or more, or at least 30 continuous days and discharged due to service-connected disability

 - 90 percent: At least 30 months, less than 36 months